 The Lahontan Regional Water Quality Control Board adopted the Truckee River Sediment TMDL in May 2008 to address the impairment of the Middle Truckee River Watershed due to sediment discharges during high-flow events such as those caused by thunderstorms.
 Primary sources of sediment include runoff from urban areas, dirt roads, legacy erosion sites, and graded ski runs.
 Although not explicitly stated, construction sites within urban areas or that utilize dirt roads, covered under this General Permit, can contribute to sediment loading in the Truckee River watershed and are therefore considered Responsible Dischargers.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set a total waste load allocation (WLA) for all sediment point sources at 4,936 tons/yr.
+This TMDL set a total waste load allocation for all sediment point sources at 4,936 tons/yr.
 The source analysis did not attempt to distinguish sediment loading at the scale of specific land ownerships.
 NPDES-regulated point sources are expected to achieve compliance through the requirements of their respective NPDES permits.
-Per the implementation plan of the Truckee River Sediment TMDL, compliance with this General Permit is appropriate in addressing the this WLA.
+Per the implementation plan of the Truckee River Sediment TMDL, compliance with this General Permit is appropriate in addressing this waste load allocation.

 Compliance Actions and Schedule